USEPA/spsurvey/cran-comments.md

 ## Downstream dependencies

-This minor update should not affect any downstream dependencies (other than those impacted by the version 5.0.0 update).
+This minor update should not affect any downstream dependencies.